gmcdsc/Python-Data-Analysis/README.md

 ## Introduction

 Congratulations, you made it through !
-This will help you review and practice everything you've learned in this section — "putting it all together" into an analysis with real-world data.
+This will help you review and practice everything you've learned so far — "putting it all together" into an analysis with real-world data.

 ## Objectives
 You will be able to: